allamiro/Data-Pipelines/kafka-monitor/Readme.md

 # Kafka Monitoring with Grafana
+An open source project to develop a monitoring system for kafka based on grafana telegram and influxdb.

 ![alt text](https://github.com/allamiro/KAFKA/blob/master/kafka-monitor/image.png)
-An open source project to develop a monitoring system for kafka based on grafana telegram and influxdb

 # Setup Grafana and Influx DB  Monitoring Server